How Home Inspections Can Affect The Value Of The Home You Want To Buy

 Drive-by inspection

 You’ll be surprised at how much a drive-by inspection can pick up.
 Inspectors will often use binoculars to get a good look at the exterior of the property, as well as the roof.
 The exterior can give away a lot as cracking is a major sign of subsidence.
 If subsidence is found, the value of the property could drop by 20%.
 Signs that the roof is in bad condition include missing tiles, damaged tiles, and broken gutters.
 After discovering this, you might want to request a more in-depth look at the property’s roof.
-A drone roof inspection can identify the full extent of the damage by assessing both the inside and outside of the roof.
+A drone roof inspection can identify the full extent of the damage by assessing both the inside and outside of the roof, without damaging the surface thanks to non-destructive testing.
 This then allows a time frame for repairs to be worked out and for an estimated cost for repairs to be given.
 Roof repairs are considered a major turn-off when buying a home, so the value of the property could go down by thousands.
 The average cost of a new roof in the UK is £5,500, so bear this in mind when discussing the price with the seller.

 Desktop inspection